Helping a person with dementia to keep safe and well during coronavirus

 - help them to go at a pace that is most comfortable for them.

 However, the guidance on keeping safe and minimising risk is still important when out and about.
-See our information about shopping and visiting public places.
+See our information about Going to public places and shopping after lockdown.

 The following suggestions may also be helpful: